 Ed Smith’s take on a winning brunch combination

 Easy, quick, brilliant-tasting.
-Like The Flour Station’s muffins, this ‘yogllandaise’ is a winner.
+This ‘yogllandaise’ is a winner.

 95g salted butter